caiks/WBOT02/README.md

 smaller scans and use the topology to guess the next centre.
 Can use the active's topology to choose the next relative location using non-modelled variables representation the change of centre actions.
 The new actions should be adjusted to the scanned hotspot.

 colour substrates

+induction parameters.
+Perhaps we could tune the induction parameters so that less of the slice is off-diagonal.
+The hit to overflow growth would be less.
+Although note that we do have good growth of around 1.5 with non-overflow growth for the tiled models at present, so there probably isn't a huge amount of scope.
+Review the view_decomp to guess the average size off-diagonal.
+With actual-size mode 8 it perhaps does not matter too much because the off-diagonal roll off.
+On the other hand, events in these slices are then lost forever.
+Perhaps we could do the remainder slice earlier with a remainder slice size threshold greater than zero.
+Perhaps we should go for unusual likelihood mode.

 <a name = "Conclusion"></a>